Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

 # Authentication filter sample for Microsoft Entra ID Spring Boot Starter

 ## Key concepts
 This sample illustrates how to use `spring-cloud-azure-starter-active-directory` package to plugin JWT token filter into Spring Security filter chain.
 The filter injects `UserPrincipal` object that is associated with the thread of the current user request.
-User's Microsoft Entra membership info, along with token claimsset, JWS object etc. are accessible from the object which can be used for role based authorization.
+User's Microsoft Entra membership info, along with token claims set, JWS object etc. are accessible from the object which can be used for role based authorization.
 Methods like `isMemberOf` is also supported.

 ## Getting started
 The sample is composed of two layers: Angular JS client and Spring Boot RESTful Web Service.
 You need to make some changes to get it working with your Microsoft Entra tenant on both sides.